Chieze-Franklin/Bolt.js-Book/apps-api.md

 If the app is started successfully, the `body` field of the response should hold a context object.
 * To know if a server was started for the app, check if their is a defined `port` field for the context object.

-* To know if a server was started on another process, check if their is a defined `pid` field for the context object.
+* To know if a server was started on another process, check if there is a defined `pid` field for the context object.

 ###security